pgaljan/blog/EC2-Instance-Explorer.md

 ```
 I primarily use this as a backend dataset for Excel queries - this is basically a clean, predictable, relatively fresh set of reference data.
 But I've also published this dataset to a [dashboard](https://app.powerbi.com/view?r=eyJrIjoiYzRmOTY1MDYtZmE1ZC00MzA5LWFhMjYtMTIzM2Q0MWMwYjBlIiwidCI6ImZlNGQ5NDA3LWE5NzEtNDhjMy1hOTkzLTRjMmNiOGQ2MjM4NCIsImMiOjF9) where the user can quickly get to a right-fit solution by filtering on resource parameters, (such as vCPU, memory, and network bandwith), and the contractual model (such as 1 or 3 year commits with variable upfront payments).
 I've also added logic that allows the user to filter out solutions lacking guaranteed EBS or Network throughput.

 The table shows a hierarchical view of skus that meet the filter requirements.
 The average 3 year price is the 3 year total cost averaged across all the offers associated with the sku.
-The numnber of offers corresponds to the number of different contractual models under which the sku can be consumed.
+The number of offers corresponds to the different contractual models under which the sku can be consumed.

 [![dashboard][1]][2]